reginacrabbe/Sepsis-Prediction-Model-LP6/README.md

 - The following metrics provide a comprehensive view of each classifier's performance, considering precision, accuracy, recall, and F1-Score.
 Logistic regression showed a balanced performance across these metrics, making it a strong candidate for predicting the likelihood of sepsis.

-## Summary Report of Models using Class Weights
+## Balance the Class in Sepsis
-Class weight was used to address the the class imbalance in sepsis.
+- Class weight was used to address the the class imbalance in sepsis.
 All the seven models were trained again using class weights.
 This is to ensures that the model pays more attention to the minority class, potentially improving its ability to correctly predict instances of the minority class.

+### Summary Report of Models using Class Weights
 - The Logistic Regression model with class weights performed best with precision of 75.4%, recall of 72.5%, F1-Score of 73.1% and accuracy of 72.5%.
 This model shows a good balance between precision and recall, making it a suitable choice for predicting the likelihood of sepsis.

 ## Hyperparameter Tuning
 Hyperparameter Tuning systematically searches for the best set of hyperparameters for the algorithm to optimize its performance.
 It improves the model's performance and also controls the complexity of the model.
 - Utilized grid search for hyperparameter tuning on the Logistic Regression model.
 - Best hyperparameters: {'C': 1, 'penalty': 'l1', 'solver': 'liblinear'}

 ## Making Predictions on Test Data
 The logistic regression model, as the best-performing model, demonstrates its effectiveness in distinguishing between patients with and without sepsis.